 With the effective date of the European Union’s General Data Protection Regulation (GDPR) rapidly approaching, there is heightened awareness among many organizations about their need to institute the proper controls to prevent exposure of sensitive data.
 The GDPR is relatively explicit about classification of data as sensitive, and the types of controls and processes necessary for compliance.
 But in some ways it's just a starting point for ensuring that individual data privacy concerns are being addressed.

 As a general rule, over the past two decades (basically, since the mainstreaming of the world wide web), many people were willing to passively barter access to a wide range of personal information in return for convenience – so passively, in fact, that most people weren't even aware they were doing it.
-Yet the increased sophistication of streaming data ingestion and analytics means that each time you visit a website, run a search query using a “free” search engine, or play a game that you “freely” downloaded from your smartphone’s app store, you are likely to be exchanging some amount of personal information that's being collected, processed and analyzed.
+Yet the increased sophistication of streaming data ingestion and analytics means that each time you visit a website, run a search query using a “free” search engine, or play a game that you “freely” downloaded from your smartphone’s app store, you are likely to be exchanging some amount of personal data that's being collected, processed and analyzed.
 Little by little, your personal profile is being constructed based on the search terms you use, the types of products you ponder on e-commerce websites, and the steps you take while playing that game.
 That personal profile is chock full of sensitive information.
 Imagine how many people would be horrified if their search engine search terms were made public!

 How to best anticipate data privacy concerns: Two levels